-Although the company has facilities in key metropolitan areas around the US, its warehouse network is significantly smaller than some of the top-ranking providers on our list.
-This impacted its final score, along with its catalog of available integrations—which isn’t as extensive as those of providers like ShipMonk and ShipBob.
+Although the company has facilities in key metropolitan areas around the US, its warehouse network is smaller than some of our top-ranked providers.
+This impacted its final score, along with its catalog of available integrations, which doesn’t cover as many selling tools as providers like ShipMonk and ShipBob.

 Click below to expand on the features that contribute to Saltbox’s Quality and Functionality score.

 Saltbox’s fulfillment services are highly flexible and can be easily customized to meet your business’ needs.
 This is particularly helpful during periods of rapid growth or fluctuating demand.